developerchunk/JetCo/README.md

 ---

-For more details on how to make the most out of JetCo, dive into our [Sample](https://jetco.developerstring.com/sample/jetco-ui) and [Guide](https://jetco.developerstring.com/guide/jetco-ui) sections.
+For more details on how to make the most out of JetCo, dive into our <a href="https://jetco.developerstring.com/sample/jetco-ui" target="_blank" rel="noopener noreferrer">Sample</a> and <a href="https://jetco.developerstring.com/guide/jetco-ui" target="_blank" rel="noopener noreferrer">Guide</a> sections.

 ---